How It Works

 - More developers means more agents means more transactions

-- More transactions means more fees means better staker yields
+- More transactions means more fees means better depositor yields

-- Better yields attract more capital means bigger credit pool
+- Better yields attract more deposits means bigger credit pool

 - Bigger pool means more credit available means more developers